 "While olive oil can be applied directly to the hair, mixing it up into hair masks and deep conditioners can enhance the benefits of that product through infusing additional antioxidants and benefits from the olive oil," says Branch.
 Here, our favorite blends.

 Before we begin on any of the below: Wrap your shoulders with a towel so if any of the application process gets messy, it won't get on your clothing.

 This popular combo adds the soothing benefits of honey, ideally manuka honey.
-It can act as an anti-inflammatory for the scalp, reducing irritation.
-And it also has humectant properties (i.e., its ability to attract water to the surface of the skin and hair as well as deliver hydration to the deeper layers), so it helps your hair and scalp retain moisture.
+It can act as an anti-inflammatory5 for the scalp, reducing irritation.
+And it also has humectant properties (i.e., its ability to attract water to the surface of the skin and hair as well as deliver hydration to the deeper layers), so it helps your hair and scalp retain moisture6.

 - In a small bowl, mix together 3 parts olive oil to 1 part honey.

 - Using your fingers, work the mixture into your hair, starting at the ends and working your way up to your roots (since the honey can help your scalp, you'll want to make sure it touches the skin).